Neuroplasticity: Neurobiology

-There are different ideas and theories on what biological process allow for neuroplasticity to occur.
+There are different ideas and theories on what biological processes allow for neuroplasticity to occur.
 The core of this phenomenon is based upon synapses and how connections between them change based on neuron functioning.
 It is widely agreed upon that neuroplasticity takes on many forms, as it is a result of a variety of pathways.
 These pathways, mainly signaling cascades, allow for gene expression alterations that lead to neuronal changes, and thus neuroplasticity.

 There are a number of other factors that are thought to play a role in the biological processes underlying the changing of neural networks in the brain.
 Some of these factors include synapse regulation via phosphorylation, the role of inflammation and inflammatory cytokines, proteins such as Bcl-2 proteins and neutrophorins, and energy production via mitochondria.

 JT Wall and J Xu have traced the mechanisms underlying neuroplasticity.
 Re-organization is not cortically emergent, but occurs at every level in the processing hierarchy; this produces the map changes observed in the cerebral cortex.